EkType/Baloo2/README.md

 Baloo is a distinctive heavy spurless design with a subtle tinge of playfulness and all the bare necessities of type.
 Snuggling several scripts under a single weight, the typeface focuses on giving equal justice to every act of this gentle jungle affair to secure single and multi-script use.
 Carefree yet confident, warm yet entertaining, sprightly yet intelligible, Baloo infuses life everywhere it goes.

-Baloo 2 is an extenstion of the [Baloo Project](https://github.com/EkType/Baloo).
+Baloo 2 is an extension of the [Baloo Project](https://github.com/EkType/Baloo).
 The Devanagari and Latin script font from the earlier project has now been extended to five weights.

 Well fed and thoroughly nourished across every script, it took a team of committed type designers to rear Baloo and raise it to be the typeface we love.
 Baloo 2 is designed by Sarang Kulkarni and Maithili Shingre.
 Font engineering and type design assistance by Noopur Datye and Girish Dalvi.